New Drug Discovery Tools

 - 5 min read

-To meet the bioactivity analysis needs in small molecule drug, antibody drug, cell and gene therapy, and vaccine development, our newly developed drug development reagent portfolio currently comprises three main categories: luciferase assays, wash-free ELISA kits, and residue detection kits.
-Among these, the wash-free ELISA series offers flexible and customized method development services, precisely matching different experimental scenarios and comprehensively improving R&D efficiency.
+To meet the bioactivity analysis needs in small molecule drugs, antibody drugs, cell and gene therapy, and vaccine development, our newly developed drug development reagent portfolio currently comprises three main categories: luciferase assays, wash-free ELISA kits, and residue detection kits.
+Among these, the wash-free ELISA series offers flexible and customized method development services.
+This flexibility matches different experimental scenarios and comprehensively improves R&D efficiency.

 CHO HCP ELISA Kit (Residue detection reagent)